Undergraduate independent study

 - GPA – minimum overall GPA of 2.5.

-- Maximum credits – six credits of independent study may be accepted toward graduation.
+- Maximum credits – six credits of independent study may be accepted toward graduation (though more may be completed, if desired).

 - Minimum hours of supervised activity – three hours per week per credit hour (3 credit hour assignment requires 9 hours/week or 144 hours/semester).